mosaic-jasondebolt/phoenix/Phoenix/README.md

 ### Preparing an AWS account to work with Phoenix

-#### Create a repo in github
-1. Create a blank repo in GitHub with an all lowercase repo name.
-    * The name of the repo should be short and lowercase, ideally having the same name as the project name.
-2. Make sure to add this repo under the solmosaic organization
-3. Add both the "codebuild-users" and "devops-and-it" groups as admin users.
-4. Clone the this repo and change the remote path
-    * git remote -v
-    * git remote remove origin
-    * git remote add origin git@github.com:/solmosaic/{your-repo}.git

 #### Configure the VPC's
 * These steps are only required once per AWS account (once for all Phoenix projects in an AWS account).
 * Add appropriate CIDR ranges in the template-vpc-params-dev.json, template-vpc-params-testing.json, and template-vpc-params-prod.json files.